BenceLovas/beo-surface/README.md

 # Bugs

+- code collapses if there is no more color left
 - when grabbin a skill in emp's skill column the order is messed up (?)

 # Backlog ideas